alexenge/hu-neuro-pipeline/docs/inputs.md

 ### **`epochs_tmax` (optional, default: `1.5`)**

-End of the epoching interval relative to stimulus onset (in s).
+End of the epoch relative to stimulus onset (in s).

 | Python examples | R examples |
 | --------------- | ---------- |